 Some businesses live or die by the ecosystems they build.
 What would Expedia and Orbitz be without the airlines and hotels that give them a cut of the revenue from every new customer the travel sites send to them?
-Comparable symbiotic partnerships are emerging in
+Comparable symbiotic partnerships are emerging in the cloud provider market, as wholesalers and software vendors build cloud ecosystems with smaller cloud providers and managed service providers (MSPs) hungry for customers but starved for resources.

 Like any business ecosystem, a cloud ecosystem comprises various stakeholders in the industry that benefit from aligning their investments, strategies and/or resources.
 Although there are some vendor- or provider-neutral cloud ecosystems emerging, such as the British government's recent G-Cloud initiative, some Infrastructure as a Service (IaaS) providers are taking matters into their own hands and organizing these collectives themselves.